Is AARP Worth It? An In-Depth Review

 Is AARP Worth It?

-Being smart with your money is important at every stage in life but especially as you near retirement.
+Being smart with your money is crucial at every stage of life, especially as you approach retirement.
 An AARP membership may be a good deal to some but a waste of money for others.

 Here is a quick summary of the pros and cons of an AARP membership to decide if it’s worth it for you: